wjzhengsh/blockchain/howto/ibp-console-smart-contracts.md

 # Deploy a smart contract on the network tutorial
 {: #ibp-console-smart-contracts}

 A smart contract is the code, sometimes referred to as chaincode, that allows you to read and update data on the blockchain ledger.
 A smart contract can turn business logic into an executable program agreed to and verified by all members of a blockchain network.
-This tutorial is the third part in the [sample network tutorial series](/docs/services/blockchain/howto/ibp-console-smart-contracts.md.html#ibp-console-smart-contracts-structure) and describes how to deploy smart contracts to start transactions in the blockchain network.
+This tutorial is the third part in the [sample network tutorial series](#ibp-console-smart-contracts-structure) and describes how to deploy smart contracts to start transactions in the blockchain network.
 {:shortdesc}

+If you are using the beta trial version of {{site.data.keyword.blockchainfull_notm}} Platform, it is likely that some panels in your console will not match the current documentation, which is kept up to date with the generally available (GA) service instance.
+To gain the benefits of all the latest functionality, you are encouraged at this time to provision a new GA service instance by following instructions in [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks).
+{: important}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.
 Additionally, application developers may be interested in the sections that reference how to create a smart contract.